MartinEllegard/MartinEllegard/README.md

 ## About
 - Software Engineer in Trondheim
 - Working fulltime with (.NET/Rust) and geospatial data
+- Works way to much on devops
 - Spending a lot of time getting into rust

 ## Programming languages
 - .NET